bytesapart/blog.bytesapart.com/_posts/2018-04-22-selecting-a-blogging-platform.md

 <hr>
 ## **Fishing with Pelican**
 <hr>
-{% include media-image.html file="fishing-with-pelican-selecting_a_blogging_platform.jpg" title="Pelican" caption="A pythonic static generator" %}
+{% include media-image.html folder=images_folder file="fishing-with-pelican-selecting_a_blogging_platform.jpg" title="Pelican" caption="A pythonic static generator" %}
 My forte happens to be the Python programming language.
 Even though I boast about being a polyglot, there are only a couple of languages that I know of very well due to ages of practising.
 My full-time Job also happens to be heavy on Python, so it was only natural that I searched for a platform that used python.
 [Pelican](https://blog.getpelican.com/) happens to be a perfect fit for this.
 It's a static site generator, which means that